 Eating Disorder Awareness: Things to Consider

+What has your experience and/or exposure been related to the subject of disordered eating?
 Are you a doctor, teacher, coach, trainer, parent, friend or student?
 Whether you have realized it or not, you have most likely interacted with someone living with an eating disorder.
 Maybe you have struggled with an eating disorder, past or present.
 Do you feel like you have the right tools or resources to support yourself or someone else?
 Are you looking to spread awareness and share the prevalence of eating disorders throughout your profession or community?
-Well, there is no better time to increase awareness and advocacy as this week is National Eating Disorder Awareness Week.
+This week marks National Eating Disorder Awareness Week, a critical time to educate ourselves and others on the realities of eating disorders.
+It’s an opportunity to spread awareness, share resources, and advocate for those affected by these serious mental health conditions.

 This is a time to educate on the realities of eating disorders and provide support to individuals and loved ones affected by eating disorders.